-Seceda is a mountain in the Odle/Geisler Group situated within the Puez-Odle Nature Park in South Tyrol, Italy.
+Seceda is a mountain in the Odle/Geisler Group situated within Puez-Odle Nature Park in South Tyrol in Northern Italy.

 The spectacular Seceda ridge is just the beginning of a highly-satiating circuit trail to Rifugio Firenze/Regensburger Hütte.
-In this post, we’re going to outline the details of this easy-moderate day hike.
+In this trail guide, we’re going to outline the details of this easy-moderate day hike.

 If you’re looking for a more challenging ascent route to Seceda, also check out this Resciesa/Raschötz Plateau to Seceda day hike.
 And, if you’re determined to hike to Seceda without a cable car, read this Monte Pic and Seceda trail guide.

-- Where to stay: Garni Hotel Mirabel (budget), Hotel Garni Walter (midrange), Casa al Sole (bed and breakfast), or Chalet Hotel Hartmann – Adults Only (midrange)
+• Where to Stay in Ortisei: Hotel Garni Walter (midrange), Casa al Sole (bed and breakfast), Chalet Hotel Hartmann – Adults Only (midrange), Hotel Gardena Grödnerhof (luxury), or Adler Spa Resort Dolomiti (luxury)

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati